KoolP/Lakebay-Geeks/README.md

 # Gamplay tactics:
 Football is a simple game the goal is to score more goals than the opponent.
 This said it still is a bit tricky to get players syncronized.
 If you have played/watched football you know it is a bit like chess.

 2.1 Occupying the centre is given very high importance.
 To evaluate further on this it is usually within the penalty areas where the games are solved.
 Winning goals or winning saves and defensive acts are made within the penalty area (area near and around the goal).
-We want to push the offense to the sides and corners.
+We want to push the offense to the sides and corners and penetrate the opponents goal area in offence.

 2.2 We want to build the offensie game by rolling the ball from the keeper and building a passing game.
 Beeing able to save energy means we need to keep the ball within our team for longer periods of time.
 This said we do not want to compromiss on playing safe within our own defensive area.
 Here the idea is to open up passing angles to the player who has the ball, actively run to open areas and get the ball high up opponents area and still keep it.
 Last year 2019 we saw that when we use skilled passing players on the lower midfield and defence we wereable to build the passing game, even if someone plays as a forward it does not mean he or she can particiate in the building of the attack and search the ball lower in the field.